 Information for this Year's Submission

-- Username and passwords are unchanged, and were sent to the point of contact for each library.
+• Username and passwords are unchanged, and will be sent to the point of contact for each library.

 What time period does the report cover?